-During more than four hours of lessons, bag expert and designer Don Morin will show you the ins and outs (literally!) of putting an elegant leather bag together: how to select the best leather, use a home sewing machine, add zippers, pockets, customize the lining, reinforce the base of your bag, and more.
+For over four hours, bag expert and designer Don Morin will show you the ins and outs (literally!) of putting an elegant leather bag together: how to select the best leather, use a home sewing machine, add zippers, pockets, customize lining, and more.

 You don’t need previous leather working experience to take this course.
 However, it will benefit you to know your way around a sewing machine as you’ll be creating and applying several details on your item that require this skill.